Trams in Neuchâtel

 The Neuchâtel tramway (Tramway de Neuchâtel, or (locally) Tram) is a tramway forming part of the public transport system in Neuchâtel, a city in Switzerland.

 Opened in 1892, the tramway has waxed and waned over the years.
 Currently, it comprises only one 8.85 km long interurban line, which runs via Auvernier and Colombier to Boudry, and is designated as line 5.
 All of the system's urban tram lines were converted to trolleybuses, the last such closure and conversion taking place in 1976, leaving just interurban line 5 (present line 215).

-The tramway is currently operated by Transports publics Neuchâtelois (formerly Compagnie des Tramways de Neuchâtel) (TN), which also runs three funiculars, the Neuchâtel trolleybus system and various conventional bus lines.
+The tramway is currently operated by Transports publics Neuchâtelois (transN) (formerly Compagnie des Tramways de Neuchâtel), which also runs three funiculars, the Neuchâtel trolleybus system and various conventional bus lines.

 History

 Interurban line

 The line to Boudry, including an Areuse-to-Cortaillod branch line 830 m long, was opened on 16 September 1892 by the former company Régional Neuchâtel-Boudry Cortaillod (NCB).
 It was originally a steam tramway, until in 1902 it was electrified at 600 volts DC.

 The branch line to Cortaillod was permanently converted to bus operation on 2 June 1984, and is now served by line 5b.

 Since its modernisation in the early 1980s, the line to Boudry has mostly been called Littorail.
 This expression is a composition of the word Littoral (French for coast in general, or for the coastal region of Lake Neuchâtel in particular) and rail (French for rail).
 The modernisation included equipping the line with automatic block signalling.

 Today, trams run to Boudry at rigid 20-minute intervals and serve a total of twelve stops.
 The average distance between stops is 805 m.
 The line to Boudry is mostly single-track, and runs on its own right-of-way, independently of road traffic.
 In similar fashion to a classic railway, it is controlled by automatic block signalling, as previously noted, and equipped with push button interlocking.
 The line is operated with bi-directional vehicles, and the travel time is either 16 or 18 minutes, depending upon the direction of travel.

 Until early 1988, the line's Neuchâtel terminus was a loop through the centre of Place Pury.
 The loop was abandoned at that time, to facilitate the planned construction (later) of an underground public parking garage, and replaced by a two-track stub terminus to the west.
 It is located about 40 m west of Place Pury, but is still referred to by TN as Neuchâtel Place Pury terminus.

 The now one-line system has two carhouses (or depots) for maintenance and housing of the fleet.
 One is at Boudry terminus, and the other is in Neuchâtel, called Evole depot and located along line 5, about 400 m west of the Place Pury terminus.
 The current Boudry carhouse was built in 1985, replacing a smaller facility.